 - 6) Time permitting, please set up a Google form to collect necessary information from all of your Quest presenters (see an example form below; please include a required question about recordings).

-- You will organize all your data into sessions, provide data in your preferred order, time, and location; the submission will open on March 5th; it all should be edited and submitted to Quest organizers by March 11th via Google forms that Quest organizers will provide to you only
+- You will gather data from your faculty and students using your own Google form, organize it into sessions 45-50-minute sessions, and provide all data in your preferred order, time, and location; the submission for students and faculty should open on March 10th, and close on March 24th; it all should be edited and submitted to Quest organizers by March 31st via Google forms that Quest organizers will provide to you only.
+Posters should be submitted for the poster session time, and will be held in the ice-arena.
+Posters will be printed for free as long as they are submitted on time (see directions for presenters; please encourage light background).

 If you have questions or updates, please contact us at [email protected].